SourceDiver42/plyoung.github.io/pages/vinoma/vinoma-actions.md

 You need to click the [+] button to add branches.

 - **Goto** is where the branch should lead to if all its conditions where met.
-	* Label - go to named label in current scene
+	* Label - go to named label in current scene.
+You may also enter the name of a variable here by adding "@" in front of the name to indicate that you are passing the name of a variable which' value will contain the name of a Label.
+Ex "@variable-name"
-	* Scene - go to start of named scene or optionally (2nd text field) a label in that scene
+	* Scene - go to start of named scene or optionally (2nd text field) a label in that scene.
+You may also enter the names of a variables here by adding "@" in front of the name to indicate that you are passing the name(s) of variables which' values will contain the name of Scene and/or Label.
 	* Scene Top - go to top of current scene (1st action)
 	* Scene End - go to end of current scene (after last action)
 - **If** is the condition(s) that should be checked.
 Press the [+] button to add a condition.
 You can either check if a variable has a certain value or if a switch is in a specific state.